MicrosoftDocs/Viva/Viva/insights/Includes/to-create-auto-update-query.md

 ---

 title: To create an auto-update query
-description: How to create an auto-update query in Workplace Analytics.
+description: How to create an auto-update query in Viva Insights in Workplace Analytics
 author: paul9955
 ms.author: v-pausch
 ms.topic: article